How Much Should You Be Spending On Logo Design?

 While you’re free to choose whatever price range makes sense for your business, most logo designs are around $500 – $1000 or an hourly rate of $50 – $150.

-For a simple, straightforward design with a well-designed company name and symbol is generally in this price range.
+A simple, straightforward design with a well-designed company name and symbol is generally in this price range.

 If you need something more intricate or with different varieties, you can expect to pay more.

 Some agencies charge up to $10,000 or more for a comprehensive logo design.

 While many startups don’t have this kind of cash for a logo design, it might be something to consider down the line if you need more variations.